seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 do these men play?

 **Servant**
-That’s to ’t indeed, sir: marry, sir, at the request
+That's to 't indeed, sir: marry, sir, at the request
-of Paris my lord, who’s there in person; with him,
+of Paris my lord, who's there in person; with him,
-the mortal Venus, the heart-blood of beauty, love’s
+the mortal Venus, the heart-blood of beauty, love's
-invisible soul,–
+invisible soul,--

 **PANDARUS**
 Who, my cousin Cressida?